 Most anyone who has been in a management position is familiar with tips designed to develop high-performing teams: Clearly communicate your mission, empower rather than micromanage, foster cooperation, resolve conflicts quickly, trust your team members.
-With so many of us working remotely these days, those tips have never been timelier, but inspiring fully virtual teams requires some creative culture-building.
+Of course, with so many working remotely these days, those tips have never been timelier.
+Still, inspiring entirely virtual teams requires some creative culture-building.

 One of the more critical attributes of team development involves creating a supportive environment with team members who trust each other’s abilities and motivation to get the job done.
 However, trust doesn’t always grow organically across a diverse team; it takes planning and thought.
 The good news is that there’s an abundance of team-building activities designed to build rapport and trust among remote working teams.

 Just like onsite teams need lighthearted “water cooler talk” to get to know one another, high-performing virtual teams benefit from similar banter.
-It’s up to the team leader to set the tone for each remote meeting, and the best often starts by asking the team members to share a little bit about themselves.
-For those who are new to working together, it’s often helpful to have members take turns sharing a “Me 101” primer, a few minutes where each person shares a bit about their background, extracurricular interests, and their preferred communication methods.
+But, of course, it’s up to the team leader to set the tone for each remote meeting, and the best often starts by asking the team members to share a bit of themselves.
+For those new to working together, it’s often helpful to have members take turns sharing a “Me 101” primer, a few minutes where each person shares a bit about their background, extracurricular interests, and preferred communication methods.
 Prefer emails over calls?
 Inaccessible between 2 and 3 p.m. every day when picking the kids up from school, hate PowerPoints?

 Break the ice

-Another fun “icebreaker” activity is to ask everyone to briefly share a surprising fact about themselves or something they’ve experienced: celebrity meet and greets, most rewarding day on the job, three truths plus one lie, etc. Most icebreakers provide context that invites others to share their similar experiences and stories.
+Another fun “icebreaker” activity asks everyone to briefly share a surprising fact about themselves or something they’ve experienced: celebrity meet and greets, the most rewarding day on the job, three truths plus one lie, etc. Most icebreakers provide context that invites others to share their similar experiences and stories.